 Let your light shine

 The Kindle Paperwhite builds on the best of the past and adds a number of new innovations.
 The improvement that is generating the most buzz is its built-in light.

-Until now, readers have had to use an external light source — the sun, a lamp, or a portable reading light.
+Before the introduction of the first Kindle Paperwhite in 2012, readers had to use an external light source — the sun, a lamp, or a portable reading light.
 On a Kindle Paperwhite, however, the light is sandwiched between the layers of the screen and shines toward the surface of the e-ink display.